qgriffith-zz/OpenEats/docs/upgrading.rst

 --------------------------

 Django 1.3 offers a new feature that pulls in all the css and image files from third party apps into one folder.
-This does away with having to setup symnlinks to them yourself.
+This does away with having to setup symlinks to them yourself.
 The files are stored in the static-files directory.
 To get the initial files set run the following command::

     ./manage.py collectstatic